abap34/juliatokyo12/slides/6_outro.md

 [4] Vigna, Sebastiano.
 "It is high time we let go of the Mersenne Twister." arXiv preprint arXiv:1910.06437 (2019).

 [5] Chris Wellons.
 "Finding the Best 64-bit Simulation PRNG". https://nullprogram.com/blog/2017/09/21/

+[6] L’Ecuyer, Pierre, et al. "Random numbers for parallel computers: Requirements and methods, with emphasis on GPUs."
+Mathematics and Computers in Simulation 135 (2017): 3-17.

 ### ソースコード